turingschool/backend-curriculum-site/module1/lessons/class_methods.md

 How do you define a class method?
 How do you call a class method?

 ### Use of Class Methods
 What if we are getting user data from disparate sources.
-Maybe some users are being ported in though a CSV of user data, others are coming in as JSON (think hash format), others are being created by signign up from an account and therefore our program is creating users directly.
+Maybe some users are being ported in though a CSV of user data, others are coming in as JSON (think hash format), others are being created by signing up from an account and therefore our program is creating users directly.

 ```ruby